-The NTSS mission is:
+7.2 The NTSS Mission is:

-"To increase the direct contribution of tourism to the economy through collaborative planning, and the implementation of agreed priority actions".
+"To increase the direct contribution of tourism to the economy through partnerships, research based collaborative planning, and the implementation of agreed priority actions".

-The guiding principles and values of the NTSS are:
+7.3 The Guiding Principles and Values of the NTSS are:

-(a) Trust - The multiple partnership relationships shall be built on trust; all parties should have mutual trust that they are all aiming for the same vision and goals.

-- (b) Accountability All players shall accept responsibility to deliver on the actions and objectives on which they embark. - (c) Respect for our culture and heritage All tourism development and activities shall respect all aspects of South Africa's diverse heritage and culture. - (d) Responsible tourism All tourism development and activities shall deliver on the triple bottomline, namely economic, social and environmental sustainability. - (e) Transparency and integrity All stakeholders in the industry shall act with the utmost integrity in their dealings with each other, with other role players in South Africa and elsewhere, and with tourists and visitors. - (f) Service excellence The entire industry, including the non-tourism service providers such as retail and Home Affairs, shall continually strive for service excellence towards all our tourists. - (g) Upholding the values of our Constitution Human dignity and equality shall be respected. - (h) A commitment to transformation The entire industry shall understand and unequivocally support the moral need for transformation. - (i) Flexibility and adapting to change As a sector, we shall be responsive, and ready and willing to change and adapt as changing circumstances require. - (j) Collaboration and cooperation between all key stakeholders, in particular in the areas of destination marketing; and - (k) A commitment to accurate, reliable, useful, timely data and market intelligence to guide tourism planning and monitoring.
+- (a) Trust and Accountability: The multiple partnerships shall be built on trust; all parties should have mutual trust that they are all aiming for the same vision and goals and all role players shall accept responsibility to deliver on the actions and objectives on which they embark; - (b) Respect for our arts, culture and heritage: All tourism development and activities shall respect all aspects of South Africa's diverse arts, heritage and culture; - (c) Responsible tourism: All tourism development and activities shall deliver on the triple bottom-line, namely economic, social and environmental sustainability; - (d) Service excellence: The entire tourism value chain, including the non-tourism service providers shall continually strive for service excellence towards all tourists. - (e) Upholding the values of the Constitution: Human dignity and equality shall be respected; - (f) A commitment to transformation: The entire industry shall understand and unequivocally support the moral need for transformation; and - (g) Collaboration and cooperation between all key stakeholders.

-7. MEASUREMENTS AND TARGETS
+8. MEASUREMENTS AND TARGETS

 The current forecasts are based on the WTTC, which provides macro-economic forecasts on a 10 year basis.
-The projections will be updated on an annual basis up to 2030.
+The projections will be updated from 2027 to 2030.